bloominstituteoftechnology/java-orders/README.md

   * ORDAMOUNT double
   * ADVANCEAMOUNT double
   * CUSTCODE Long foreign key (one customer to many orders) not null
-  * AGENTCODE Long foreign key (one agent to many orders) not null
   * ORDDESCRIPTION String

 * Customers has a foreign key to Agents (AGENTCODE) this means:
   * Customers has a Many to One relationship to Agents and
   * Agents has a One to Many relationship to Customers

-* Orders has a foreign key to Agents (AGENTCODE)
-  * Orders has a Many to One relationship to Agents and
-  * Agents has a One to Many relationship to Orders

 * Orders has a foreign key to Customers (CUSTCODE)
   * Orders has a Many to One relationship to Customers and